 The Philippines struggles to rival other Asian countries in terms of international renown for its cuisine.
-This seems unfair, as the country has one of the most unique and fun cuisines in the world.
-Here are some of the more unusual foods that can be found, and eaten, in the Philippines.
+This seems unfair, as the archipelago boasts one of the most unique and fun cuisines in the world.
+Here are some of the more unusual foods that can be tasted in the Philippines.

 China, South Korea, Japan and Thailand are all considered eminent international cuisines.
 You can find restaurants selling variants of popular food from any one of these countries in practically any western city.
 Moreover, these restaurants are not just popular with their own diasporas, but attract customers from all over.

 So it seems almost criminal that another culinary superstar of the East/Southeast Asian region seems to go overlooked.
 Philippine cuisine is an absolute revelation.
 With delicacies coming from around 2,000 inhabited islands, each offering its own take on local produce, this is one of the most playful, inventive and unusual cuisines in the world, with remarkable diversity and a whole range of regional, Chinese and colonial influences creeping in.
 Filipinos are food-obsessed: it’s ingrained in the strong culture of hospitality (a common greeting is to ask if your guest has already eaten – ‘Kumain ka na ba?’).
 Also, they fry a lot of things.
 So it might not win any awards for healthiest cuisine, but who wants that boring old accolade anyway?